xbeat/Machine-Learning/README.md

 Chain-of-Thought (CoT) prompting is a technique used to enhance the reasoning capabilities of large language models.
 It involves prompting the model to provide step-by-step explanations for its answers, mimicking human thought processes.
 This approach has shown significant improvements in the model's ability to solve complex problems and provide more accurate responses.

+## Why t-SNE Uses t-Distribution Instead of Gaussian

+Introduction to t-SNE

+t-SNE (t-distributed Stochastic Neighbor Embedding) is a popular dimensionality reduction technique used for visualizing high-dimensional data.
+It's an improvement over the original SNE algorithm, with the key difference being the use of a t-distribution instead of a Gaussian distribution.
+This change addresses some limitations of SNE and provides better visualization results.

 ## Comprehensive Guide to Python While Loops with Examples

 Introduction to While Loops in Python